lizzencamelo/car-client-record-system/README.md

 A *simple log system* that records the purchase details of a Chevrolet car tailored to the style and comfort of our clients.
 It also provides the administration a glimpse at all the records of their clientele.

-Built using an interactive menu driven C++ program, our project is founded on the essential principles of OOP: classes, objects, inheritance, data abstraction and encapsulation, polymorphism
+Built using an interactive menu driven C++ program, our project is founded on the essential principles of OOP: classes, objects, inheritance, data abstraction and encapsulation, polymorphism.

+## Built with C++

+### Built by Kanchan Patil and [Lizzen Camelo](https://github.com/lizzencamelo)

 ## Program Flow